 Can I move house during the Coronavirus pandemic?

 Yes.
 As of the 13th May 2020 the government has made it clear that people who wish to move home can continue to do so in all tiers, including during the national restrictions starting on the 5th of January 2021.
 This needs to be done safely and the process may be different to usual.

 Can removal companies operate during Coronavirus?

 Are removal companies open?

 Many companies, like Bournes are now beginning to operate Removals in the UK.
 The Government and the British Association of Removers have now provided guidelines for businesses to ensure Covid-19 secure working.
 Whether removal companies are open or not may depend on if they can meet these guidelines and if they personally feel based on their own risk assessments that it is safe to do so.

-What should I do to make sure my house removal is done safely?
+What should I do if I need to move house soon?